Wrist pain is any discomfort in the wrist. It’s often caused by carpal tunnel syndrome. Other common causes include wrist injury, arthritis, and gout.

 Wrist supination and pronation

 Place your forearm on a table, with your hand hanging off and padding under your wrist.
-Have your thumb facing up, and move your hand up and down, as if you’re waving.
+Have your thumb facing up.
+Move your hand up and down, as if you’re waving.